Photos courtesy of Joe Perillo, Philadelphia Water Department

-Northern snakeheads were 1st confirmed in Pennsylvania in July 2004 after an angler caught and preserved two from the 17-acre Meadow Lake in Philadelphia county.
-PFBC biologists confirmed they were indeed northern snakeheads and captured additional ones from the lake.
-The lake is part of a maze of interconnected embayments and tidal sloughs and the Commission believes additional snakeheads are likely present elsewhere in the system, including the nearby lower Schuylkill and Delaware Rivers.
+Northern Snakeheads were first confirmed in Pennsylvania in July 2004 after an angler caught and preserved two from the 17-acre Meadow Lake in Philadelphia County.
+PFBC biologists confirmed they were indeed Northern Snakeheads and captured additional ones from the lake.
+The lake is part of a maze of interconnected embayments and tidal sloughs and the Commission believes additional Snakeheads are likely present elsewhere in the system, including the nearby lower Schuylkill and Delaware rivers.

 Bowfin are most commonly found in Lake Erie and western Pennsylvania waters, but are infrequently caught by anglers in the Delaware River and Estuary, and Schuylkill River.

 Bowfin are listed as a "candidate species", which means that anglers are strongly encouraged to return any fish caught to the waters from which they were taken.

 The only Pennsylvania populations of Burbot occur in Lake Erie and the Allegheny River headwaters.
 Even though Burbot are found in several streams in the Allegheny River watershed, they are rarely abundant at any given location.

 Burbot are listed as an "endangered species" for inland waters, which means if caught in these waters they must be immediately returned to the water unharmed.
 The catching, taking, killing, possessing, importing to or exporting from Pennsylvania, selling, offering for sale or purchasing of any individual of these species, alive or dead, or any part thereof is prohibited.
 Burbot are not endangered in Lake Erie and can be harvested - see Lake Erie regulations for details.